SteffenEger/dldh/README_2020.md

 - Stylometry
 - Analysis of scientific texts

-Each topic will be assigned 1 to 4 students, who jointly need to present it. **Note that groups of 3 or more students need to conduct an own experiment which needs to be discussed in their term paper**
+Each topic will be assigned 1 to 4 students, who need to present it jointly. **Note that groups of 3 or more students need to conduct an own experiment which needs to be discussed in their term paper**

 ### Literature